patrickpichler/of_bees_and_runtime_security/talk.md

 This is also where the magic comes in, as verifying every instruction is not particularly cheap.
 I am sadly not going to go into any details how exactly this works, as this is more than enough for a talk on its own.
 All I can tell you is, that the verifier has some nice tricks up its sleeves.
+You should definitely go and checkout the Linux verifier documentation, as it contains more fascinating details about its inner workings.
+There are also some very good talks about this matter from last eBPF summit.

 One thing though, this is also the reason the verifier disallows unbounded loops, as it cannot verify that the eBPF program will halt at some point.
 Another fun fact, since verifying larger